 This is why it is important to have an approach to suite your needs and not cause retraumatisation.
 Albury Wodonga counselling and hypnosis focuses on Post-Traumatic Growth vs Post Traumatic Stress.

 Many people are aware that working with trauma incorrectly can actually cause more harm than good by retraumatizing the person.
 Retraumatization is where traumatic material is brought up and the effects of the trauma are experienced again, while this is often unintentional it may still be extremely damaging.
 Therefore each person must have an approach that respects them and their individual strengths and differences.

 Trauma is also heavily tied to other mental health conditions such as addiction, psychosis (Bipolar and Schizophrenia), personality disorders and depression.
 Instead of using labels, I utilize your strengths and resources as a person in your treatment due to the negative stigma and ‘boxes’ that labels can cause.
 After all despite the trauma that has happened to you even though you didn’t deserve it you survived and are still here today.

-I have worked with a number of people with many different types of trauma with a variety of ages.
+I have worked with a number of people with many different types of trauma with a variety of ages over many years.
 Through counselling the aim is to overcome the effects trauma has had on your life so you can be free, happier and healthier.
-With training in how to work with complex trauma (Blueknot Foundation) and integrating the latest research as well as ongoing supervision I provide effective trauma counselling in the Albury, Wodonga and Riverina.
+With training in how to work with complex trauma (Blueknot Foundation) and integrating the latest research (such as DBT and ACT) as well as ongoing supervision I provide effective trauma counselling in the Albury, Wodonga and Riverina.

 It is acknowledged what has happened to you cannot be undone but we can do something with where you are at now.
 Never let others take your strength from what you have been through away from you.